lastmjs/redux-store-element/README.md

 A simple Polymer web component that allows a more declarative use of Redux.

 # Introduction
-This is a Polymer web component in early development, but the concept works.
 So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
-This element should be a good start.
+I'm hoping this element solves that problem.

 ## Simple and Declarative
 Before we begin, I just want to highlight how easy it is to work with this component declaratively: